livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 ## TODO
 - edit dictionary via endpoint function (can do this on its own branch)
-- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
-- Supabase sense updates show immediately
+- Supabase sense updates show immediately in preview modal from list view
 - Get dialects from Supabase to EntryDialect.svelte - first create a dialects table and a many-to-many table for entry-dialects
-- solve Orama bugs
-  - replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
 - Make sure all items from "clean-up" below are being actively logged again as they are run into
 - update migration script to migrate speakers across as they are needed, when one is found, save into speakers table, then create a map of firestore speaker id to supabase speaker id, in future times when this Firestore speaker id comes up, check the map first to see if speaker already exists
 - figure out how different user ids (creater of speaker) between Firestore and Firebase will be handled and document
 - run tests on migration
+- solve Orama bugs
+  - replaceState in createQueryParamStore? look into improving the history to change for view and page changes but not for the others
 - visual inspection of the results locally - should work similar to current prod
 - migrate auth
 - update saving functions << is a little big
 - make all types of edits
+- look at print, table, gallery, and list page files history to make sure there are no missed improvements - check github history too
 - Run migration process below
 - Handle clean-up below
 - Remove algolia keys from vercel
+- make plan to make dictionary data

 ## Migration Process
 - post notice on logged-in users a week ahead of time